New data shows no uplift in complaints about illegal gambling

 “Tackling illegal websites and unlicensed operators is challenging and it is also resource intensive, but we are committed to continuing our work in this area to protect consumers here in Britain.”

 Last week, the Commission released new data on the impact Covid-19 is having on the gambling industry and consumers.
-The report is available here and further data will be issued in the coming weeks.
+Further data will be issued in the coming weeks.

 - May 2019, 10 complaints about 11 sites